-Newton's current zoning ordinance—the rules governing development—has not been substantially updated since the 1950s.
-It stands in the way of our ability to respond effectively to enormous and persistent challenges: the housing shortage, historic segregation, climate change.
+Newton's current zoning ordinance—the rules governing development and renovation—has not been substantially updated since the 1950s.
+It stands in the way of our ability to respond effectively to enormous and persistent challenges: the housing shortage, residential segregation, climate change.
 It severely limits the number and kind of new homes we can build, and where they can be built, reinforcing old patterns of segregation and shutting many people out entirely.
 It prevents us from making the most of our village centers and public transit resources.
 It constrains our economy and our environmental sustainability.

 We believe our new zoning ordinance should enable us to significantly increase our housing opportunities—in number and kind, for all sorts of people, all across the city—and improve our response to climate change.
 Adding more homes, especially within walking distance of village centers and railway stops, will help revitalize areas that made Newton a desirable place to live well before the advent of zoning (1922) and the predominance of transit by automobile.

-Please pay attention to the ZAP discussions, and speak up for a more inclusive and sustainable city.
+Please pay attention to the ZAP discussions.
+Listen, learn—and speak up for a more inclusive and sustainable city.
 Your City Councilors need to hear from you!

 Attend ZAP meetings—dates, agendas, reports here.